paultgriffiths/paultgriffiths/README.md

 I'm a [National Centre for Atmospheric Science](https://www.ncas.ac.uk) Research Scientist / Cambridge SRA working with [UKESM1](https://ukesm.ac.uk) and developing [UKCA](https://www.ukca.ac.uk)

-- 🔭 I’m currently working on the radiative impact of a transition to replacing greenhouse gases such as methane with H2 as a fuel source.
+- 🔭 I’m currently working on the radiative impact of replacing greenhouse gases such as methane with H2 as a fuel source.
 - 🌱 I’m currently learning about the Julia language and developing my skills in ML following on from my [Data For Science residency](https://github.com/paultgriffiths/schmidt-residency) (sponsored by  [Cambridge Uni](https://www.cst.cam.ac.uk/news/schmidt-data-science-residency-programme)
 - 👯 I’m looking to collaborate on using the [CMIP6 data archive](https://esgf-node.llnl.gov/projects/cmip6/) and its capability for data-driven science
 - 🤔 I’m looking for help with finishing off my Software Carpentry Instructor training